mchung94/solitaire-player/programming.md

 always return a single best list of steps to play.
 1. Board Challenge Solver: find the shortest path to clearing the board.
-2. Score Challenge Solver: find the shortest path to get the goal score if possible, or the maximum possible score if not.
+2. Score Challenge Solver: find the shortest path to get the goal score if possible, or try to find the maximum possible score if not (it's not guaranteed to find the maximum possible score).
 3. Card Challenge Solver: find the shortest path to the goal of removing a number of cards of a certain rank from the tableau.
 If the goal can't be reached, try to find the shortest path to clearing the tableau.
 If that can't